vbuzovsky/Digital-Clock-DE1-Project/README.md

 ### `dig_clock.vhd`
 This module ensures the functionality of the digital clock as such.
 It takes clock signal which is slow down to 1 second using the `clock_enable.vhd` module by setting the `g_MAX` value to 10 000 000.
 The second value increases by one every second, but to 59 and then back to zero.
 In the same way, the minute value also increases after the second value reaches 59, but up to 59.
 The hourly value increases when the minute value reaches 59 and rises to 23 and resets again to zero.

 By default, the time runs from 00:00:00.
-If we press the bottom button, the module reads the hours and minutes values from the `clock_setter.vhd` module and counts the time from them.
+If we press the bottom button, the module reads the hours and minutes values from the `clock_setter.vhd` module and further counts the time from them.

 [dig_clock testbench]()
 ![dig_clock simulation](images/tb_digital_clock.png)